Mr. Jones (2013 film): Plot

 Outside, Penny is trying to warn Scott that Mr. Jones has returned.
 She can't reach him though, and her camera crashes to the ground.
 Underground, Scott is having trouble finding his way out.
 He frantically calls Penny, but can't reach her.
 Eventually he finds the right passage and runs out of the house.
 Penny is nowhere to be found.

 Scott runs back to his own house, determined to find Penny.
 What he does find is that there are now stick figures in his front lawn, and even inside of his cabin.
 Penny turns up in their bedroom, seemingly unharmed.
 She doesn't know how she got there as she just remembers waking up there.

 Scott and Penny are now terrorized with a series of bizarre and dreamlike images where they encounter strange sounds, a monitor that shows them video footage of themselves that they didn't film, and even a duplicate of Scott who is trying to break into the house.
 Time is also distorted as they experience a night that doesn't seem to end, even though their clocks indicate it should be mid-morning.
 During one episode of terrifying noises outside, there is an urgent knocking on the door.
 Penny tells Scott to open it, and that it's Mr. Jones.
 Scott opens the door to find a masked figure who grabs Scott - but he is just trying to hold on in vain as strong winds suck him away into the night.
 Scott is left holding only the visitor's sack-like mask in his hands.

 Eventually they decide to leave the cabin and hike out of the area.
 Immediately they are separated and Scott runs into a duplicate of Penny who urges him to return the doll that he stole.
 Another Penny tells him that she never returned to the cabin and that Mr. Jones is gone.
 She wants him to forget about the doll and just leave.

 Scott ends up back in Mr. Jones' house and in the sub-basement where he is chased by hooded figures.
 He returns the doll and relights the candles in its eyes.
 He then puts on the mask he was left with earlier and pulls up his hood, making him look quite strange and bizarre.

-In the final scene we see Scott kissing Penny goodbye.
+In the final scene, Scott kisses Penny goodbye.
 A voice over suggests that he has become Mr. Jones.
 Apparently Mr. Jones was a shaman that guarded the borderline between a dream world and the waking world.
 Somehow Scott and Penny disturbed the balance between those worlds, so now Scott must protect it.